-For a majority of people, Google Translate is obviously their trusty sidekick when it comes to translating a word, a phrase or entire webpages.
-Google’s offering is quite a handy tool and it’s popular among global users for its rich feature set and accuracy, but there sure is no dearth of translation apps out there, which work quite fine (or even better than Google Translate in some destinations or use-cases) and will serve you perfectly.
-Well, here’s a list of the ten best language translation apps for Android and iOS that will come in handy whenever you feel the need, be it while you’re on an international trip or carrying out academic work in your study room.
+For a majority of people, Google Translate is obviously their trusty sidekick when it comes to translating a word, a phrase, or entire websites.
+Google‘s offering is quite a handy tool and it’s popular among global users for its rich feature set and accuracy, but there sure is no dearth of translation apps out there, that work quite fine (or even better than Google Translate in some destinations or use-cases) and will serve you perfectly.
+Well, here’s a list of the 12 best language translation apps for Android and iOS that will come in handy whenever you feel the need, be it while you’re on an international trip or carrying out academic work in your study room.

 1. Google Translate